Enabling Solr on Drupal 8

 - Create a Composer managed site on Pantheon following the Build Tools guide

-Solr on Drupal 8 requires a Composer managed workflow, as described in our Build Tools guide.
+Solr on Drupal 8 requires a Composer managed workflow, as described in our Build Tools and Composer without CI guides.
 Since one module relies on Solarium, an external library, in addition to Composer's autoloader, we cannot support non-Composer workflows for Solr on Drupal 8.
 For details, see this Drupal.org issue.

 Install Solr on Drupal 8

 Navigate to the project's root directory on your local computer, then checkout a new branch from master: